Momwhyareyouhere/Assistant/README.md

 To put you own commands just go to commands.txt put you own command and then go to app.py make you own function and thats it you have you own custom command.

+There will be also soon a AI version.

 There are also prebuilt commands for Linux Users and here is how to implement it:

 1. Activate venv